Showing all 36 Facts found

 Buffalo Springfield play at The Moody Civic Center, Galveston, Texas, and also at the Sam Houston Coliseum, Houston, Texas, USA.

-Jefferson Airplane, The Mamas And The Papas, Vanilla Fudge and Happy Apples are interviewed in the tv show Youth '68, in the USA.
+Members of Jefferson Airplane, The Mamas And The Papas, Vanilla Fudge and Happy Apples are interviewed in the tv show Youth '68, in the USA.
 The show is billed as a "kaleidoscopic view of the younger generation and its view on rebellion, love, religion, education, the future and other subjects."